kgawrys/smartcloud/smartcloud-prices/README-solution.md

 should not be an list, and contain price of only one machine.

 - I didn't implement nor written tests for the InstanceKindService as the README.md states only to implement `SmartcloudPriceService` service
+- There are only unit tests.
+No integration tests were required as no external (or embedded) services were used (such as e.g. external API/databases/messaging brokers)

 # Various ideas for future implementation
 - Add tracking ID to each request to allow following logs flow when debugging